theicfire/makefiletutorial/newer_design/src/index.md

 	false
 ```

-# Makefile Templates
+# Quick Start Template
 Now that you understand `make`, let's look a template you can use for your own projects.

-## Medium project
 <!-- Partly from https://www.partow.net/programming/makefile/index.html -->
-The layout used in this example is as follows:
+The file structure used in this example is as follows:
 ```
-─┬[ Project ]
+─┬[ Project Folder ]
- ├──● Makefile
+ ├──● Makefile (Shown below)
  ├──┬[ include ]
  │  └──● program.hpp
  └──┬[ src ]